wajeht/closed-carrot/README.md

 http://localhost:8081 # with hmr
 ```

-### Things to know
+# 🙋️ Things to know
-for react built dist with express serving the dist files as static
+for react built dist with express serving the dist files as static *(will be used for prod)*

 ```
 http://localhost:8080
 ```

-for real time reloading for react when any css or api file changes (highly recommended)
+for real time reloading  when any css or api file changes *(highly recommended)*

 ```
 http://localhost:8081